 Workshops are delivered in various combinations of morning, afternoon or evening sessions (session availability subject to student demand).
 Tuition occurs in weekly slots, with students attending one day per week.
 Our brochure gives details of tuition offered for December and June exams.
-September-December deliveries also include 1-3 additional whole study days.
+September-December deliveries also include one to three additional whole study days.
 Students can commence their studies in either September or January.

 This mode of delivery also ensures that students are not required to be absent from their work place for long periods of time.

 Fees, timetables and the next available entry points can be found here.

 Note that our tuition fees include the provision of study texts, but exclude fees paid directly to the ACCA Professional Body.

 For the latest information about fees payable directly to ACCA, (including student membership, exemption and exam entry fees) visit the ACCA website.